klmitchell2/ShareUserDefaults/README.md

 ## Future Enhancements
 - Ability to turn on/off the tweak in settings.
 - Ability to send UserDefaults with a `.json` extension.
+- Expand this past UserDefaults
+    - Display contents of bundle directory
 - Make this available to download on Cydia